Azure-Security-Portfolio/storage-encryption/README.md

-## Azure Storage Encryption & Soft Delete
+## Azure Storage Encryption & Soft Delete Lab

 Securing Azure Storage Accounts with encryption-at-rest and Blob Soft Delete to protect and recover data in the cloud.